Key Stock Market Indicator

 The market indicator that everyone should have noticed was as clear as dawn on a beautiful spring morning.
 The indicator has many possible names, but they all have something in common with excessive optimism or exuberance.
 How many times have we seen this show play out to its logical and inevitable crash conclusion?
 It was irrational exuberance that caused the 1929, 2000, and 2008 crashes.
 Valuations were simply too high.
 Price-to-earnings ratios are about 27-times.
 That’s much higher than average.

 But that’s not all.
-Nothing quite speaks of the excess of optimism than the surge of cryptocurrencies and Bitcoin, in particular.
+Nothing quite speaks of the excess of optimism like the surge of cryptocurrencies and Bitcoin, in particular.
 Someday, sooner than later, historians and economists will write about his phenomenon in the same way they’ve written about the Tulip mania and South Sea bubbles of the 16th and 17th centuries.

 In fact, indulge your curiosity and consider the South Sea bubble chart.
 Then look at the Bitcoin chart.
 Notice something?
 Suffice it to say, you don’t need contact lenses to see that they have an eerie familiarity.

 So excess optimism and hubris are the stock market correction indicators that everyone should have seen coming months ago.
 Cryptocurrencies are the most garish evidence that something is wrong.
 The fact that stocks followed suit with the timing of a Swiss military drumming line is where the grownups get separated from the children.
 This is not a coincidence.
 Consider these to be stock market crash indicators.

 The most contrarian market indicator to observe now, ironically, comes from none other than Warren Buffett.
 Who could be more traditional than Warren Buffett?
 Yet, good old-fashioned tradition is what’s missing from the excessive exuberance of the markets now.
 Buffett urges investors to consider how gross domestic product (GDP) relates to the capitalization of the S&P 500.